LAAS-HRI/IMHuS/README.md

 the relevant topics that bridge IMHuS to the simulator are called /imhus/input/* or /imhus/output/* (one for each agent).
 IMHuS takes in input the odometry of each agent (Pose+Twist) and outputs a command (Twist).
 For now Orca takes in input this twist and send an altered command, either /orca/output/*/cmd_vel or /orca/output/*/cmd_pose (Twist or Pose)

-these will be different for another user (cohan github): launch cohan: roslaunch cohan_navigation gazebo_tiago_only.launch

 TREE :
 .
 └── src/